fooltowise/NeroNotes/Nero's Notes/How to compute Return on Incremental Capital.md

 **_Return on “Incremental” Invested Capital_**

 It’s simple to calculate ROIC: some use earnings (or some measure of bottom line cash flow) divided by total debt and equity.
-Some, like Joel Greenblatt, want to know how much tangible capital a business uses, so they define ROIC as earnings (or sometimes pretax earnings before interest payments) divided by the working capital plus net fixed assets (which is basically the same as adding the debt and equity and subtracting out goodwill and intangible assets).
+Some, like [[Joel Greenblatt]], want to know how much tangible capital a business uses, so they define ROIC as earnings (or sometimes pretax earnings before interest payments) divided by the working capital plus net fixed assets (which is basically the same as adding the debt and equity and subtracting out goodwill and intangible assets).
 Usually we’ll want to subtract excess cash from the capital calculation as well, as we want to know how much capital a business actually needs to finance its operations.

 But however we precisely measure ROIC, it usually only tells us the rate of return the company is generating on capital that has already been invested (sometimes many years ago).
 Obviously, a company that produces high returns on capital is a good business, but what we want to know is how much money the company can generate going forward on future capital investments.
 The first step in determining this is to look at the rate of return the company has generated on incremental investments recently.